 Unsurprisingly, Armis is the capital of the Barsam shipping industries, and is home to the Agumo Conference, a coalition of private starship operating firms that could be described as the closest thing the Barsam have to a mercenary network.
 Agumo Conference contractors are available for a variety of work, from the transportation of high-value cargoes, to deep space exploration, to dangerous search and rescue or salvage operations, to contract police and patrol duties.
 During the current war, Agumo contractors have provided valuable services to the Union (Loroi) military in courier, scouting, and intelligence gathering roles.

 Moro was originally colonized in the distant pre-Soia past by the Fenrias, who were the ancestors of the modern Delrias.
 The rich flora and fauna that proliferate across the planet are descended from transplanted organisms imported from Kabel, the Fenrias homeworld.
 Although these organisms have diversified greatly in the more than half a million years since the end of Fenrias habitation, the biome is a more complete example of Kabel life than can be currently found on Kabel itself, which was mostly destroyed in the ancient internecine Fenrias wars that predate the Soia era.
-The ancient Fenrias colony was destroyed with the arrival of the Soia, and ironically proto-Barsam remains from that time period can be found here, evidence that the Barsam ancestors fought directly against the Fenrias to take the planet.
-The discovery of these remains served as an important point of contact between the Pipolsid and Barsam, which later resulted in the close partnership which led to the joint colony and, eventually, the formation of the Union.
+The ancient Fenrias colony on Moro was destroyed with the arrival of the Soia, and ironically proto-Barsam remains from that time period can be found here, evidence that the Barsam ancestors fought directly against the Fenrias to take the planet.
+The discovery of these remains served as an important point of contact between the Pipolsid and Barsam, which later resulted in the close partnership which led to the joint colony and, eventually, the formation of the Interspecies Convention and Union.

 A small temperate world supporting a complex biome of native life, Halli was surveyed by Loroi colonial teams during their expansion into the Seren sector in the 1700's CE, and it eventually became an important logistical base.
 Loroi plans to more fully colonize the planet were put on hold when they found that it was already populated by an intelligent pre-industrial civilization, which became known as the Nibiren.
 Though their tribal stone age culture was not especially remarkable, their similarity in appearance to the Barsam certainly was.
 The Nibiren were smaller than the Barsam and had different coloration (earth tones instead of Soia blue), and they were of a very different (local) biochemistry, but they were otherwise nearly identical in form and appearance.
 Barsam scientific and religious entities took an immediate and intense interest in the planet and its inhabitants.
-Halli is still under Loroi jurisdiction (and technically under Loroi occupation), but Loroi presence is minimal, and aside from the native Nibiren, the largest foreign settlements on the planet are operated by Barsam anthropologists and missionaries.
+Halli is still under Loroi jurisdiction (and technically under Loroi occupation), but Loroi presence was minimal, and aside from the native Nibiren, the largest foreign settlements on the planet were operated by Barsam anthropologists and missionaries.

 There is ample evidence that show the Nibiren to be a local evolutionary development of Halli, from the distinct local biochemistry to the existence of local animals with obvious shared ancestors (in particular, the smaller, longer-tailed plains-running Diidadi).
 This discovery was of great religious import to the Barsam, since it supported the narrative of what has become the most dominant sect of the Barsam church: that the Barsam were a created rather than evolved people.